A picture is worth a thousand words.

 Different roles exist, starting from the project managers and planners, who have a central role and facilitate all interaction with other parties involved in the project, to project sponsors, project directors, other higher management structures, different project employees and even external collaborators.

-These roles can all benefits from project reports, as reports allow them to stay informed of the project status, help them make informed decisions and better cope with their primary responsibilities.
+These roles can all benefits from project reporting, as reports allow them to stay informed of the project status, help them make informed decisions and better cope with their primary responsibilities.

 Since early days, reports were commonly communicated in a static PDF, paper based format, which had many limitations towards interacting with data and acquiring the needed information.